telefonicaid/thinking-cities/docs/topics/device_connection.md

 Being the most common, we will assume that your constraint device have an HTTP client, that can send requests to the platform.
 This interaction with the Platform can be implemented with whichever programming language your device supports.
-No SDKs are provided for south bound interactions.
+At the present moment, no SDKs are provided for south bound interactions.

 In this case, a typical measure report from our Weather Station will consist on a request like the following
 one: